megawac/qwebirc-enhancements/README.md

 -Split panes are buggy (disabled currently)
 -urls arent being matched if they are coloured eg \x03www.google.ca\x03
     -move prefix patterns to seperate function and take regex class [\x03-\x15] or something

+DEMO:
+To run the demo:
+1) optionally run grunt in base
+2) Start demo\run.py
+3) Navigate to 127.0.0.1:9090

+If you make changes send a pull request :)